 The Studying and Living in Cairns Guide for international students provides potential students with practical information about moving to and living in Cairns.

 There are a variety of services available to the Cairns community from multicultural groups to health care services.
-Find an extensive list of services in the Community Services Directory.

 Some services include: